Unik-lif/course_notes/cs188/lec.md

 - K copies of a local search algorithm, initialized randomly

 The searches communicate!
 That is the best part of this algorithm. => genetic algorithms.

+## Lec3+: CSPs
+The goal itself is important, not the path.

+### CSPs:
+- standard search problems: State is a black box.
+- a special subset of search problems.
+Goal test is a set of constraints specifying allowable combinations of values for subsets of variables.

+Initial State: Empty, Goal State: all variables have its values.
+### Backtracking Search